Shame corrodes the very part of us that believes we are capable of change. ― Brené Brown

 There are some cases in which we might decide that the risks outweigh the benefits.
 It would do us no good, for example, to share ourselves with an excessively critical person.
 Neither should we share our stories when doing so is unsafe or will harm us in some way.
 But many times, we stop short of owning our stories, even in low-risk situations.
 What if you were to come out with your age the next time you were at a party?
 What would happen?
 Chances are, nothing serious.

 Ultimately, it falls to us to decide when to exercise courage and when to be discreet.
 But speak we must.
 That’s the only way in which we can break down shame and dissolve it.
-And we need a compassionate recipient for our story – someone who can offer unconditional acceptance and actually hear what we are trying to say.
-We all need to go and search for these safe harbours.
+And we need a compassionate recipient for our story – someone who can offer unconditional acceptance and hear what we are trying to say.
+We all need to go and search for these safe harbors.
 And then share what ails us, share what contaminates our spirit, share what brings us down.

 In the light of the day, the demons that have been tormenting us will disappear.
 We will see that what we thought were irreparable flaws are just marks of being human.
 We will see that we are enough and more than enough – that we have the capacity to both get what we need and start looking for what we want.